espruino/EspruinoDocs/tutorials/Single Button Combination Lock.md

 Introduction
 -----------

-If you want to make an electronic lock, the obvious way is to use something like a [[KeyPad]]...
+If you want to make an electronic lock, the obvious way is to use something like a [KeyPad](/KeyPad Combination Lock)...
 But maybe you don't want to wire up the wires, don't have space, or even just want to hide the entry.
 You could just use one button, and could tap out the code almost like morse code...
 That's what we'll do here.

 You'll Need
 ----------